This program enables one-click installation and run of Quake maps and mods via a `q1package` or `q2package` URL.

 and set the quake paths.

-you must re-run the handler installation.
+If you move quake-one-click.exe you must re-run the handler

 Download the Linux package and extract it to a location on your path.

-Run the binary from a terminal (quake-one-click
+Run the binary from a terminal (quake-one-click) and set up the configuration

-) and set up the configuration via menu.
+via menu.
 You must

 install